jahdaic/Javascript-Style-Guide/README.md

 ### Use Uppercase For Constants

-Constants should be declared as regular variables or static class properties, using all uppercase letters.
+Constants should be declared as regular variables or static class properties, using all UPPERCASE letters.

 ```js
 // Right